bestiejs/json3/README.md

 **Several native `Date#toJSON()` implementations produce date time strings that do *not* conform to the grammar outlined in the spec**.
 For instance, all versions of Safari 4, as well as JSON 2, fail to serialize extended years correctly.
 Furthermore, JSON 2 and older implementations omit the milliseconds from the date-time string (optional in ES 5, but required in 5.1).
 Finally, in all versions of Safari 4 and 5, serializing an invalid date will produce the string `"Invalid Date"`, rather than `null`.
 Because these environments exhibit other serialization bugs, however, JSON 3 will override the native `stringify()` implementation.

+Portions of the date serialization code are adapted from the [`date-shim`](https://github.com/Yaffle/date-shim) project.

 # Usage #

 ## Web Browsers